What are the Comptroller's Responsibilities?

 - Administering the New York State and Local Retirement System for public employees, with more than one million members, retirees and beneficiaries and more than 3,000 employers;

-- Acting as sole trustee of the $160.4 billion (As of March 31, 2013) Common Retirement Fund, one of the largest institutional investors in the world;
+- Acting as sole trustee of the $160.7 billion Common Retirement Fund (As of March 31, 2013), one of the largest institutional investors in the world;

 - Maintaining the State's accounting system and administering the State’s approximately $15 billion payroll;